-We estimate that the net proceeds to us from the sale of shares of common stock in this offering will be approximately \$ million at an assumed initial public offering price of \$ per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their overallotment option in full, we estimate that the net proceeds to us will be approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds to us from the sale of 4,166,667 shares of common stock in this offering will be approximately \$65.8 million at an assumed initial public offering price of \$18.00 per share, the midpoint of the estimated offering price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that the net proceeds to us will be approximately \$76.2 million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, respectively, our net proceeds by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$18.00 per share would increase or decrease, respectively, our net proceeds by \$3.9 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the net proceeds from this offering, after deducting underwriting discounts and commissions by \$ million, assuming the assumed initial public offering price stays the same.
+An increase or decrease of 1,000,000 in the number of shares we are offering would increase or decrease, respectively, the net proceeds from this offering, after deducting underwriting discounts and commissions by \$16.7 million, assuming the assumed initial public offering price stays the same.

-We currently expect to use the net proceeds from this offering: (1) to support our commercial expansion of sales, marketing, reimbursement, customer support and business development; (2) to support our product pipeline and research and development; (3) for our Integrated Diagnostics acquisition milestone payment; and (4) for working capital and general corporate purposes.
+We currently expect to use the net proceeds from this offering: (1) approximately \$30 million to support our commercial expansion of sales, marketing, reimbursement, customer support and business development; (2) approximately \$16 million to support our product pipeline and research and development; (3) approximately \$13 million to pay a portion of our Integrated Diagnostics acquisition milestone payment; and (4) the remaining portion of such net proceeds (including if the underwriters exercise their overallotment option in full) for working capital and general corporate purposes.